Rostrum Records: Mainstream success for Wiz Khalifa and Mac Miller

 With both Wiz Khalifa's and Mac Miller's careers on the rise, Rostrum Records was able to reach new heights in 2011.
-Wiz Khalifa's single "Black and Yellow" climbed the charts for 18 months before reaching #1 on the Billboard Hot 100 on in February 2011, becoming his first #1 single.
+Wiz Khalifa's single "Black and Yellow" climbed the charts for 18 months before reaching No. 1 on the Billboard Hot 100 on in February 2011, becoming his first No. 1 single.
 Some of the song's success can be attributed to the Pittsburgh Steelers making it to the Super Bowl.
-“Black and Yellow” became the team's anthem since the song is an ode to the city of Pittsburgh's black and yellow colors.
+"Black and Yellow" became the team's anthem since the song is an ode to the city of Pittsburgh's black and yellow colors.
 Mac Miller released the mixtape Best Day Ever on March 11, 2011.
 Since the release, it has been downloaded over 1,137,000 times and streamed over 1,155,000 times from the official host of the mixtape, DatPiff.com.
 The first single off Best Day Ever, "Donald Trump" charted on the US Billboard Hot 100 debuting at number 80.
 While online free as a part of Best Day Ever, "Donald Trump" was still purchased over a million times.
 In March 2013, "Donald Trump" was awarded a Platinum certification by the RIAA, Mac Miller's first platinum record.
 On March 29, 2011, Rostrum released Rolling Papers, Wiz Khalifa's major label debut, through a partnership with Atlantic Records.
 The album capitalized on the success of "Black and Yellow" with subsequent platinum singles "Roll Up", "No Sleep", and "On My Level".
 Rolling Papers was awarded a Platinum certification in June 2011.
 Rostrum released Mac Miller's debut studio album Blue Slide Park on November 8, 2011, only eight months after the release of "Best Day Ever".
 Rostrum Records sold 145,000 copies of Blue Slide Park in its first week, becoming the first independently-distributed debut album by an artist to hit No. 1 since 1995.

 On December 13, 2011, Wiz Khalifa released Mac & Devin Go to High School a collaborative album with Snoop Dogg, through Atlantic Records & Doggystyle Records, which was the soundtrack to a movie of the same name starring Khalifa and Snoop Dogg.
 The album's lead single "Young, Wild & Free" (featuring Bruno Mars) debuted at number 10 on the US Billboard Hot 100 chart and has been certified platinum.
 Just a little under a year later, on December 4, 2012, Wiz Khalifa's ONIFC was released and debuted at number two on the US Billboard 200, selling 141,000 copies in its first week.
 In 2013, Rostrum Records signed Leon Thomas III from the television show Victorious to the label.
 Mac Miller's second album "Watching Movies with the Sound Off" was released through Rostrum on June 18, 2013.
 Upon its release, the album was met with generally positive reviews from music critics, which praised his new psychedelic hip hop influence and improved lyricism.
 In its first week, "Watching Movies with the Sound Off" sold 102,000 copies in the United States, debuting at number 3 on the Billboard 200 chart.